-Jacqueline Bhabha is FXB Director of Research, professor of the practice of health and human rights at the Harvard School of Public Health, the Jeremiah Smith Jr. Lecturer in Law at Harvard Law School, and an adjunct lecturer in public policy at the Harvard Kennedy School.
-She received a first class honors degree and an M.Sc. from Oxford University, and a J.D. from the College of Law in London.
+Jacqueline Bhabha, JD, MsC is professor of the practice of health and human rights at the Harvard T.H.
+Chan School of Public Health.
+She is also the Jeremiah Smith, Jr. Lecturer in Law at Harvard Law School, and adjunct lecturer in public policy at Harvard Kennedy School.
+She is the Director of Research at the FXB Center for Health and Human Rights, Harvard’s only university-wide human rights research center.

 Director of Research & Professor of the Practice of Health and Human Rights, FXB Center of for Health and Human Rights, Harvard T. Chan School of Public Health